How We Make Our Recycled Sawdust Fire Briquettes

 Plus, smaller particles and lower moisture content will mean that you’ll have less ash and creosote building up in your flue.
 While the moisture content of commercially available firewood commonly ranges from 20 - 30%, our fire briquettes are 12% moisture content or below - meaning you’re paying for more fuel, and less water.

-They’re also super convenient, delivered in Canberra on a 1 tonne pallet into your carport or garage, ready to throw on your fire.
+They’re also super convenient, delivered in Canberra on a 1 tonne or half tonne pallet into your carport or garage, ready to throw on your fire.
 You can also order a sample box of 12-14 briquettes, which is a great way to test them out and there is less of a waitlist on sample boxes.

 Oh and our briquettes are rectangular so they are super easy to stack and won’t roll around like cylindrical firewood tends to.